National Day for Truth and Reconciliation

 On Friday, November 11, at 2 pm, Huron College screened The Ace and the Scout.
 The movie premiere included a Q&A with the cast and crew.
 Admission was free.

 Other Important Dates

 Chief Cadmus Delorme of the Cowessess First Nation was the first speaker of the 2022-2023 Veritas Series for Faith and Culture.
 His lecture was "Truth and Reconciliation: What We Inherited, and Actions We All Must Take."

 We recognize that reconciliation means nothing without action.
 At King’s we have a lot of work to do to create more and wider pathways to education for Indigenous students, faculty, alumni and community members.
 As an educational institution, our purpose is to have impact in society through teaching and research.
 Our ongoing work with reconciliation for our community includes these initiatives:

-- Member of Southern First Nations Collaborative with a shared commitment and responsibility to prioritize the needs and interests of aspiring, former and current post-secondary education students who are members of SFNS First Nations.
+- King's is a member of Southern First Nations Secretariat's Collaborative with a shared commitment and responsibility to prioritize the needs and interests of aspiring, former and current post-secondary education students who are members of SFNS First Nations.

-- King’s University College Students’ Council supports awareness of issues facing Indigenous communities and peoples, including annually sponsoring Indigenous Awareness Week, The Red Dress Project in support of missing and murdered Indigenous Women and Girls, and Orange Shirt Day related to impact of residential schools in Canada.
+- King’s University College Students’ Council supports awareness of issues facing Indigenous communities and peoples, including annually sponsoring Indigenous Awareness Week, The REDress Project in support of missing and murdered Indigenous women and girls, and Orange Shirt Day related to impact of residential schools in Canada.

 - All student leaders and Student Affairs employees engage annually in educational and awareness activities related to their roles in advancing the developing of programs that engage and support Indigenous learners at King’s and Western.